 - Please keep all electronic devices quiet.
 Drones are prohibited on Sun Valley Resort property.

 - Help us keep the lawn green — please recycle and throw away your trash, and save or return your program book.

 Concerts are held at the Argyros Performing Arts Center in Ketchum

 Performances begin at 6:30 PM and last about 2 hours, including 2 intermissions

-While admission is free, and seating is open, capacity is limited and reservations are encouraged.
+While admission is free, seating is open and capacity is limited, so reservations are encouraged.
 Limited rush seats may be available at the door before each performance.

 Saturday noontime concert